Boost your income; gain more financial freedom; do the things you want

 Smarkets balance is greater than the liability in the calculator

-Liquidity at Smarkets (silver numbers in £ under blue lay odds box) is greater than your stake amount
+Liquidity at Smarkets (numbers in £ under odds in blue box) is greater than your stake amount

 HOT TIP: It’s good practice to double check everything before in your betslips before placing your bets.